infinilabs/analysis-pinyin/README.md

     | 1.2.2                         | 1.0.x          |
     --------------------------------------------------

+> If some version was not released in time, instead of request version by raising issue, please kindly reach out by join this discord channel( [https://discord.gg/NtZgghfW](https://discord.gg/NtZgghfW)).

 The plugin includes analyzer: `pinyin` ,  tokenizer: `pinyin` and  token-filter:  `pinyin`.

 ** Optional Parameters **